 A dazzling metropolis that has a stoically traditional vein through under its ultra-modern facade, a trip to Tokyo is a juxtaposition in itself.
-Straight out of a sci-fi film, modern Tokyo pushes the boundaries of what’s believable, even in this day and age – and yet ...
+Straight out of a sci-fi film, modern Tokyo pushes the boundaries of what’s believable, even in this day and age – and yet the Imperial past is always close by. ...
+Read More

 A dazzling metropolis that has a stoically traditional vein through under its ultra-modern facade, a trip to Tokyo is a juxtaposition in itself.
 Straight out of a sci-fi film, modern Tokyo pushes the boundaries of what’s believable, even in this day and age – and yet the Imperial past is always close by.
 The vast metropolitan area of Tokyo is made up of the new, the old, and the outlying and it can take a lot of time to truly know the city.
 But each and every visit to Tokyo, no matter how brief, is always an eye-opening experience.